Extended commutator algebra for the $q$-oscillator and a related Askey-Wilson algebra: On a q -oscillator representation of the Askey-Wilson algebra

-We now discuss how our algebraic results are related to a Lie algebra structure in some representation of an Askey-Wilson algebra.
-In particular, we shall consider the following. \begin{definition} The algebra $\AW$ is the unital associative algebra over $\F$ with generators $\genzero$, $\genone$, $\gentwo$ and relations
+We now discuss how our algebraic results are related to a~Lie algebra structure in some representation of an Askey-Wilson algebra.
+In particular, we shall consider the following. \begin{definition} The Askey-Wilson algebra, denoted by $\AW$, is the unital associative algebra over $\C$ with generators $\genzero$, $\genone$, $\gentwo$ and relations

 where $\freq\in\R\backslash\{0\}$.
-The scalars $b,c_0,c_1,d_0,d_1\in\F$ are called the \emph{structure constants} of $\AW$. \end{definition} According to \cite[pp.~1155--1156]{Zhe91}, if the conditions
+The scalars $b,c_0,c_1,d_0,d_1\in\C$ are called the \emph{structure constants} of $\AW$. \end{definition} According to~\cite[pp.~1155--1156]{Zhe91}, if the conditions

-are imposed on the structure constants of $\AW$, then the algebra $\AW$ has a $q$-oscillator representation given by
+are imposed on the structure constants of $\AW$, then the algebra $\AW$ has a~$q$-oscillator representation given by

-In this representation, $\genone$ is said to be the $\freq$-analogue of the position operator. \begin{definition} Define $\AWq$ as the subalgebra of $\Protoq$ generated by the representations of $\genzero$ and $\genone$ given in \eqref{K0def},\eqref{K1def}, with $q=e^{-2\freq}$. \end{definition} Thus, the choice here of $q$ is nonzero and not a root of unity, and the results of the previous sections apply.
+In this representation, $\genone$ is said to be the $\freq$-analogue of the position operator. \begin{definition} Define $\AWq$ as the subalgebra of $\Protoq$ generated by the representations of $\genzero$ and $\genone$ given in~\eqref{K0def},\eqref{K1def}, with $q=e^{-2\freq}$. \end{definition} Thus, the choice here of $q$ is nonzero and not a~root of unity, and the results of the previous sections apply.
 Recall our notation $p=q^{\frac{1}{2}}$.
-By $q=e^{-2\freq}$ and \eqref{AWstruct}, the relations \eqref{AW1}-\eqref{AW3} can be rewritten as
+By $q=e^{-2\freq}$ and~\eqref{AWstruct}, the relations~\eqref{AW1}-\eqref{AW3} can be rewritten as

-By \eqref{K2def}, the algebra $\AWq$ contains the representation of $K_2\in\AW$ as an operator on the $q$-oscillator.
-By the isomorphism $\Protoq=\Proto$ from Corollary~\ref{isoCor}, we can represent elements of $\AWq$ in terms of the generators $K,A,B,C$ of $\Proto$.
-Thus, \eqref{K0def}, \eqref{K1def} become
+By~\eqref{K2def}, the algebra $\AWq$ contains the representation of $K_2\in\AW$ as an operator on the $q$-oscillator.
+By Theorem~\ref{IdThm}, we can represent elements of $\AWq$ in terms of the generators $K,A,B,C$ of $\Proto$.
+Thus,~\eqref{K0def},~\eqref{K1def} become